Transparency

 Trust signals

-• Every score is reproducible from stored model and prompt metadata.
+• Every score is reproducible from stored engine and rubric metadata.

 • Public score cards are tamper-evident by design (server-side computation; signed attestations planned).

-• GDPR-compliant evaluation flows—data minimization on what enters the model.
+• GDPR-compliant evaluation flows—data minimization on what enters our scoring pipeline.

 • EU-hosted (Frankfurt) infrastructure for core application data.